- 1 Twitter header size + format – the basics

 Lastly, make sure your header aligns with your brand.
-Don’t pick a header font which isn’t part of your branding.
-Make sure the colors you use also align with your branding.
-Another very important point – ensure colors in your Twitter headers go with your profile image.
+Don’t pick a header font that isn’t part of your branding.
+Make sure the colours you use also align with your branding.
+Another very important point – ensure colours in your Twitter headers go with your profile image.

-McDonald’s Twitter header is an excellent example of a header that complements its brand colors:
+McDonald’s Twitter header is an excellent example of a header that complements its brand colours:

 Twitter header design pitfalls